-The white peaks of the Engadin mountains are a skier’s paradise, with stunning views, fun slopes and amazing spots where you can stop and savour the delicious local cuisine.
-With over 350 kilometres of slopes, the mountains surrounding St. Moritz are literally a snowy playground, and they offer so many different runs that boredom simply isn’t an option.
+The white peaks of the Engadine mountains are a skier’s paradise, with stunning views, fun slopes and amazing spots where you can stop and savour the delicious local cuisine.
+With over 350 kilometres (217 miles) of slopes, the mountains surrounding St Moritz are literally a snowy playground, and they offer so many different runs that boredom simply isn’t an option.

 Staying local at Corviglia